erichardson97/airrc_refsets_tutorial/_sources/pages/mixcr.rst.txt

         [k.write(f'>{seq_id}\n' + seqs[seq_id] + '\n') for seq_id in seqs if seq_id[3] == gene]

-Mixcr allows you to build a custom library.
-Again, please refer to Mixcr's documentation and the specific protocol you used to verify that this is optimal in your case.
+MiXCR has a nice functionality for building a custom reference or "library".
+Again, please refer to MiXCR's documentation and the specific protocol you used to verify that this is optimal in your case.
 For Mixcr's Takara Bio preset, the entire V gene exon is intended to be used in the alignment step, therefore we specify "--v-region VGene".